omnilord/projects-cost-calculator/README.md

 10. The first day of any project counts as a travel day, even if it is a one or two day project.
 11. "Pushed together" is inclussive of travel days.
+12. When multiple projects overlap, use the high cost city to calculate for that day.

 ## validation fixtures